masterpointio/masterpoint.io/content/updates/understanding-the-terraform-check-block-feature.md

 ## Are there any potential pitfalls?

 We recommend paying attention to a couple of things:

-* While, by design, Terraform should not halt due to a check, _the use of a data source can increase the operation's execution time and might cause timeout errors_ if Terraform fails to fetch it.
+* While, by design, Terraform should not halt due to a check, **the use of a data source can increase the operation's execution time and might cause timeout errors** if Terraform fails to fetch it.
 Consider setting a retry limit if the provider offers this option.
-* As `terraform plan` and `terraform apply` represent different stages in the workflow, _the purpose of checks can also diverge into post-plan, post-apply, and the ones relevant for both cases_.
+* As `terraform plan` and `terraform apply` represent different stages in the workflow, **the purpose of checks can also diverge into post-plan, post-apply, and the ones relevant for both cases**.
 We see great potential for improvement here, such as the possibility of labeling or ignoring checks for a particular stage so that checks could be built-in as smoothly as possible.

 In addition to that we've faced some limitations with data source usage in the assertsions.

-* _Approval is required for `terraform apply`_

-  In case of a successful assertion, Terraform requires approval for every `apply` operation due to a configuration reload needed to verify a check block, e.g.:
+* In case of a successful assertion, **Terraform requires approval for every `apply` operation** due to a configuration reload needed to verify a check block, e.g.:

   ```sh
   Terraform will perform the following actions: